Carmelite Monks: Background

 Separation from the world for contemplative prayer is essential to the life of the Carmelite monks, their monasteries are founded in the mountains to ensure geographical enclosure.
 In modern times where noise abounds, the monks desire true silence and an atmosphere of natural solitude.
 The monks explain how the mountains provide this: "In the mountains, often wild and remote, the soul can make a swift journey towards union with God; the beauty of the wilderness alone raises the mind and heart to the Eternal Father who created the things of this world.
 In the mountains the Carmelite monks will at last be in a place conducive to their life and in keeping with their Holy Rule."

 Founding of New Mount Carmel

 In 2003, Carmelite monks founded the New Mount Carmel in the mountains of Wyoming, where the original Carmelite charism is being lived out.
 This reflects the continual effort of Carmelites throughout the centuries to return to the eremitical life of a hermit in the mountains in imitation of Elijah from the Book of Kings in the Old Testament.
 The Carmelite monks were nearing completion of their Gothic Revival monastery in the Rocky Mountains.

 Mystic Monk Coffee

-The Carmelite monks are known for roasting and selling gourmet coffee under the name Mystic Monk Coffee.
-The Wyoming Carmelites' coffee has won awards from famous coffee reviewers and is known for its small-batch quality and freshness.
-The Carmelite monks' Mystic Monk Coffee business was established to help support the Carmelite monks' monastery in the mountains of Wyoming.
+The Carmelite monks' Mystic Monk Coffee business was established to help support the Carmelite monks' monastery.
+The coffee has won awards from coffee reviewers and is known for its small-batch quality and freshness.